 The Triple Crown

-An intensive three-level training program for reading classical Chinese medical literature
+A 2-year three-level training program for reading classical Chinese medical literature

-What is the Triple Crown?
+What is the Triple Crown Program?

-Level I: Foundation
+Level I: Foundations

 $1900